Scalable resolvent analysis for three-dimensional flows: Test cases

 The complex Ginzburg-Landau equation was initially derived for analytical studies of Poiseuille flow \citep{StewartsonStuart71} and has subsequently been used more generally as a convenient model of a flow susceptible to non-modal amplification \citep{HuntCrighton91, Bagherietal09, ChenRowley11, Cavalierietal19}.
 Here, we use it as an inexpensive test case to validate our algorithm.
 The complex Ginzburg-Landau system follows the form of \eqref{eqn:linsys_fil} with

 Following \citet{Bagherietal09}, we set $\gamma = 1 - \text{i}, \nu = 2 + 0.2\text{i}, \mu_0 = 0.38, c_{\mu} = 0.2,$ and $\mu_2 = -0.01$.
 These parameters ensure global stability and provide a large gain separation between the leading mode and the rest of the modes at the peak frequency \citep{Bagherietal09}.
-To explicitly build the $\mathsfbi A$ operator, a central finite difference method is used to discretize $x \in [-100, 100]$ using $N = 500$ grid points.
-The domain is sufficiently extended in both $\pm x$ directions such that it resembles infinite boundaries \citep{Bagherietal09}, and the weight matrix $\mathsfbi{W}$ is set to the identity on account of the uniform grid.
+To explicitly build the $\bm A$ operator, a central finite difference method is used to discretize $x \in [-100, 100]$ using $N = 500$ grid points.
+The domain is sufficiently extended in both $\pm x$ directions such that it resembles an unbounded domain without a need for explicit boundary conditions \citep{Bagherietal09}.
+The weight matrix $\bm{W}$ is set to the identity on account of the uniform grid.